SargeyWargey/Homoothya/Story/Drafts/Author's Note.md

 - Any grammar, spelling, or technical issues you notice?
 - Any continuity issues? - Mike moves around a lot and keeping where he was located was a challenge.

-I've read this draft so many times that I worry I've become blind to its weaknesses.
-I want to make this really good, so please tell me where I've missed something: where the pacing lags, where I've included too much detail about things that don't matter, or where I haven't given enough detail to things that do, or where you want more story, or more emotional depth.
+After living with this draft for so long, I need fresh eyes.
+Tell me where the pacing lags, where details obscure the story or where more are needed, where emotional beats don't land.

 This is the very first draft that anyone has read.
 There's quite a bit that will likely change from here on out.
 The reason I'm sharing it with you now is precisely because I want your honest opinion while the story is still malleable.
 Don't feel awkward or hold back out of politeness.
 I want the truth.
 That's how this book will become what it needs to be.